mryndzionek/picoTracer/README.md

 software tracing/logging methods.
 It is achieved by decoupling data gathering from data transmission.
 The trace messages are gathered in a RAM ring buffer.
 This buffer can be drained bit-by-bit at times when processing power is available (idle state).
+This design plays very well with "run-to-completion" semantics of state machines.
+The trace message format is flexible and can be highly application context specific and therefore significantly simplify further trace analysis.

 Structure of the project
 ------------------------